 Essential reading: Which Garmin fitness tracker should you buy

 Sleep tracking is automatic.
 When you awake in the morning, the night’s data will be displayed in a line graph.
 The information includes when you fell asleep and what time you woke up, total time asleep, estimated deep versus light sleep and time spent awake.
-You can see more detailed data through the website.
+You also get oxygen saturation figures during the night.

 All in all, Garmin’s tracking provides quite accurate data.
 Although the sleep statistics are not as comprehensive as some of the other options on the market, they do provide the essentials.
-Most of Garmin’s wearables track sleep.
 If you prefer, instead of Vivosmart 4 you can opt for one of the newer devices such as the Vivosport and Vivoactive 3, or pick up something from its sports watch range.

 Dedicated sleep trackers